munkhdorj-m/Python-exercise-18-Matrix-2/README.md

 **Problem:**

 Search for a given target element in the matrix and returns its position.
+(If there's multiple occurances, return first one)

 **Example**